thoas/picfit/README.rst

 Display the image, useful when you are using an ``img`` tag.

-The image processed itself will be stored asynchronously on your favorite storage backend.
+The processed image will be stored asynchronously on your destination storage backend.

 A couple of headers (``Content-Type``, ``If-Modified-Since``) will be set to allow you to use an http cache system.